 Switch: Cherry MX RGB Blue, Brown, Red, Black, Silent Red, Speed Silver | Size: Full size | Backlights: RGB | Passthroughs: No | Media Controls: No | Wristrest: No

 Asus' ROG Strix Scope is a keyboard made for function over form.
-While it's festooned with the typical array of RGB lighting, the solid aluminium top plate sports an understated, industrial design that's welcome in an era where flash and spectacle too often take precedence.
+While it's festooned with the typical array of RGB lighting, the solid aluminum top plate sports an understated, industrial design that's welcome in an era where flash and spectacle too often take precedence.
 The Scope is a solid, durable, reliable keyboard that works exactly as advertised without the bloat of unnecessary gimmicks.
-And with a wide range of Cherry's RGB switches, replacing their less even 3mm LED solution for RGB, you can find the Scope in practically any flavor you'd like.
+And with a wide range of Cherry's RGB switches you can find the Scope in practically any flavor you'd like.

-It also has a few quality of life features to appeal to fans of shooters.
+It also has a few quality of life features that should appeal to fans of first-person shooters, as the name might imply.
 Full macro customization is available, and the left Ctrl key has been broadened to make it easy to hit during a tense firefight without accidentally actuating other keys.
 The more compact form factor of the Scope also means that it (and all the other bottom row keys so often critical in an FPS) is really easy to reach down and smack when you need it.